WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 ## Migrating from 3.x.x to 4.x.x

-Only `NETRIS2` used to ship a `3.x.x` parser.
+Only `NETRIS2` shipped a `3.x.x` parser.
 The upgrade is straightforward because channel scaling already relied on internal validation.

 1. **Download the new script.** Deploy the `4.x.x` bundle and keep the `3.x.x` file only as a reference while you verify behavior.